Letter-fitting and spacing research

 Or just show three versions of the same paragraph, and ask which is preferable?

-There are a lot of trade-offs is designing any such testing scheme, of course.
+However, I thought the accepted standard for body text readability was speed, and perhaps comprehension, not taste in appearance.On the first bit, the answer is that (a) and (3) seem to be the Adobe InDesign options, which are not what I'm testing; in fact it is not just kerning and the algorithms under scrutiny are (potentially, though not always) allowed to modify the default side bearings.On the second, indeed there are quite a few possible ways that one *could* test letter fitting.
+The short answer is that a whole-paragraph, good-or-bad response just isn't granular enough for what I'm needing to do.
+That is, it's important to know not just that "something" looked wrong, but to know which glyphs people think looked wrong.There are a lot of trade-offs is designing any such testing scheme, of course.
 (If you're really, really curious about the test-design aspect, I did actually present a talk on that topic for Type@Cooper's Lubalin lecture series last September.
 I could probably scare up a link to it, but it is a rather deep dive and might not be of such broad interest to get into in this thread.)

-Scare up a link! :smile:
+Scare up a link!0

 I tried, and got about halfway through the second page before I gave up.
-I flagged what I thought were a few missing cap-to-lowercase kerning pairs in the first page, but as I went on I found myself considering the extent to which some of what I was looking at was so dependent on device resolution, rendering engine, pixel rounding, that I decided I had no way of knowing what I was actually responding to: font spacing, or some other factor?
+I flagged what I thought were a few missing cap-to-lowercase kerning pairs in the first page, but as I went on I found myself considering the extent to which some of what I was looking at was so dependent on device resolution, rendering engine, pixel rounding, that I decided I had no way of knowing what I was actually responding to: font spacing, or some other factor?3

 I started, but ran into an old problem in judging the work of others (which I find impossible)—namely, “That’s not how I’d do it, but if that’s the way this person chooses to, so be it.”